hapax/hapax.github.io/research.md

 permalink: /research/
 ---

-I study *quantum gravity*, with a particular focus on something called the AdS/CFT correspondence.
+I study quantum mechanics and gravity, with a particular focus on *holography*, also called the *AdS/CFT correspondence*.
 For technical details, see my papers.
 For a light-hearted lay summary, see below.